When a healthy pregnancy reaches full term (from 37 weeks) the cervix begins to thin and open (efface and dilate) so the baby can be born.

 There are several different types of stitch:

 - The McDonald stitch: this is the most commonly used stitch.
 It is woven in and out of the cervix, pulled tightly, and tied.
-Usually it is easily removed, and allows vaginal birth.
+Usually, it is easily removed in the third trimester and allows women to give birth naturally.

 - The Shirodkar stitch: this stitch can be removed near full term, or is permanent, requiring birth by c-section.
 The stitch begins at the 12 o’clock position, is worked through the cervix to the 6 o’clock position, and ends back at the 12 o’clock position on the other side of the cervix.
 The suture is pulled tightly and tied, to keep the cervix closed.